Updated for 2016.

 Military Friendly Tax Filing Resources

-Turbo Tax Freedom Edition offers free filing for individuals who earn $31,000 (AGI) or less per year (great for teens and college students), are active duty military, or qualify for the Earned Income Credit (EIC).
+Turbo Tax Freedom Edition offers free federal AND state filing for individuals who earn $31,000 (AGI) or less per year (great for teens and college students), are active duty military, or qualify for the Earned Income Credit (EIC).

 Turbo Tax Military Edition offers online filing specifically tailored to identify tax credits and deductions for military members and their families.
-This edition is free for E1-E5 (state filing is free as well) and is discounted from $29.99 to $24.99 for E6-Officers (state not included).
-This is a limited time offer and prices are scheduled to change on March 23, 2013.
+This edition is free for E1-E5 (state filing is free as well) or for E6-Officers receive a $5 discount on their federal products.

-The Volunteer Income Tax Assistance Program (VITA) provides free income tax filing assistance for servicemenbers via your installation’s Legal Office.
+The Volunteer Income Tax Assistance Program (VITA) provides free income tax filing assistance for service members via your installation’s Legal Office.
 Find your local legal office by using this handy locator!

 The IRS compiled a guide specifically to address Tax Information for Members of the US Armed Forces.
 And, of course, if you prefer to stay far away from the IRS, Turbo Tax compiled their own article, Serving Uncle Sam-Tax Breaks for the Military.